 STANDARDS OF REVIEW FOR SPECIAL USE APPROVAL STANDARD STAFF COMMENT 1.
 Proposed use is in accord with the comprehensive plan and other official plans adopted by the county.
-The proposed SEF is consistent with a number of Comprehensive Plan goals and policies as documented further within this document, however staff has remaining concerns prior to providing a final finding regarding Comprehensive Plan compliance (Appendix A).
-2. Proposed use or development of the land will be in harmony with the scale, bulk, coverage, density, and character of the area.
-SEF's by nature require large amounts of land and the intent of allowing SEF's by Special Use Permit is to allow appropriate conditioning of a project to mitigate impacts related to this standard.
-Staff notes that this is the smallest pod of development for the collective solar energy facility proposed by sPower.
+On balance, staff finds that the proposed SEF with the recommended conditions is consistent with the Comprehensive Plan goals and policies as documented further within this report.
+Appendix A. 2.
+Proposed use or development of the land will be in harmony with the scale, bulk, coverage, density, and character of the area.
+SEF's by nature require large amounts of land acreage and are large in scale.
+The recommended environmental, setback, and buffer conditions are to address this standard's character component.
+The land use proposed has no residential or traditional commercial density however onsite RPAs along with staff's proposed setbacks should result in a reduced developable area from that depicted on the present GDP.
+The intent of allowing SEF's by Special Use Permit was and remains intended to allow significant conditioning of a project to mitigate impacts; this has accordingly been done pursuant to achieving harmony.
 3. Proposed use will not hinder or discourage the appropriate development and use of adjacent land and buildings or impair the value thereof.
-The project is proposed to be sufficiently screened and buffered through staff conditions.
+Appropriate setbacks and buffering/screening minimize any visual and audible impacts and any potential health or safety impact that could affect the use or value of adjacent properties.
+The applicant's setbacks and buffering/screening proposals have improved in some respects, but staff does not find that the deletion of the earthen berms and replacement with mulch berms improves their proposal.
+At a minimum, staff's recommended setback and buffering/screening conditions are necessary to address the concerns.
 Once constructed the project is expected to be a safe, clean, quiet neighbor and accordingly the proposed facility should not hinder neighboring development nor impair values of neighboring land uses.
 4. Proposed use will not adversely affect the health or safety of persons residing or working in the neighborhood.
 Although this is a new and unfamiliar land use to Spotsylvania, SEF's are not known to be hazardous land uses.
-With appropriate
+With appropriate conditions, the proposed facility should not affect the health of safety of persons within adjacent neighborhoods.